 - Expected Term-The expected term for employee options is calculated using the simplified method as we do not have sufficient historical information to provide a basis for estimate.
-The simplified method is based on the average of the vesting tranches and the contractual life of each grant.
-The expected term for nonemployee options is the contractual term of the options. - Expected Volatility-For all stock options granted to date, the expected volatility was estimated based on a study of publicly traded industry peer companies as we did not have any trading history for our common stock.
+The simplified method is based on the average of the vesting tranches and the contractual life of each grant. - Expected Volatility-For all stock options granted to date, the expected volatility was estimated based on a study of publicly traded industry peer companies as we did not have sufficient trading history for our common stock.
 We selected the peer group based on similarities in industry, stage of development, size and financial leverage with our principal business operations.
 For each grant, we measured historical volatility over a period equivalent to the expected term. - Risk-Free Interest Rate-The risk-free interest rate is based on the yield available on U.S. Treasury zero-coupon issues whose term is similar in duration to the expected term of the respective stock option. - Expected Dividend Yield-We have not paid and do not currently anticipate paying any dividends on our common stock.
 Accordingly, we have estimated the dividend yield to be zero.

-As of December 31, 2019, the unrecognized stock-based compensation expense related to stock options was \$10.7 million and is expected to be recognized as expense over a weighted-average period of approximately 3.0 years.
-The intrinsic value of all outstanding stock options as of December 31, 2019 was approximately \$ million, based on the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, of which approximately

-\$ million related to vested options and approximately \$ million related to unvested options.
+As of December 31, 2020, the unrecognized stock-based compensation expense related to stock options was \$19.4 million and is expected to be recognized as expense over a weighted-average period of approximately 3.1 years.
+The intrinsic value of all outstanding stock options as of December 31, 2020 was approximately \$97.1 million, of which approximately \$44.8 million related to vested options and approximately \$52.3 million related to unvested options.